zawzaww/android-guides/Adding-Kernel-Features.md

-# How To Add Kernel Features For Your Android Device
+# How To Add Awesome Kernel Features Your Android Device
-## Coming soon...